 Fat burners, also known as thermogenics-inducers, are supplements that increase mental alertness and adrenaline during workouts and also increase your body’s lipolysis, or burning fat for energy.
 Most of these supplements contain the same ingredients, with slight variations of dosage.

 The main two ingredients in most of these fat-burners are ephedrine and caffeine.
 This 1-2 punch, which has also named the fat burner the nickname “e/c stack”, has proven effective for increasing lipolysis and spiking energy and alertness levels so you can get the most out of your workouts and fatigue more slowly.
+These have been solid additions to bodybuilding cutting stacks for years!

 Fat burners aren’t something you can supplement with constantly, as your body becomes accustomed to the intake of ephedrine and caffeine and adapts.
 There is a common misconception here that when you reach this plateau, you increase the dosage.
 Increasing the dosage on fat burners can be harmful, as they can contain quite a bit of caffeine and negatively impact your health.